GACJ/callingitround/content/docs/conducting/3_transposing_coursing_orders/index.md

 {{< figure src="transpose_wrong.png" class="center" width=100px >}}

-You can confidently know that there was a call at Wrong.
-It is definitional: at a Wrong, the first three bells in the coursing order are transposed.
+You can confidently know that there was a call at Wrong, _even if the starting coursing order were different_.
+It is definitional: at a Wrong, the first three bells in the coursing order (written by this convention) are transposed.
 In this case, it's the 532.
-When there is a bob, the way the three bells move about tells you what they do at the bob.
+A further pattern: when there is a bob, the way the three bells move about tells you _what they do at that bob_.
 In this case, the 5 made it, the 3 ran out, and the 2 ran in.
 And no matter what the coursing order is, this will work!
 If you start with 2354 and make a call at Wrong, you will get 3524; the 2 will make it, the 3 will run out, and the 5 will run in.
-These universal patterns are part of what make learning about coursing orders so useful.
+These patterns are part of what make learning about coursing orders so useful.

 ## Home